TheSlugInTub/Vault/Games/Nubiota.md

 leader was and they've alreeady wreaking havoc, and then you go to the guy who gave you the quest and he orders you to kill the criminals and gives you money after you dispose of them.

+You also have a diary in which quests are written down.
+There will be no markers on the map.
+The map will have buildings and places marked down withtheir names and the quests will tell you which place to go to, but won't make it super obvious on the map.